0xPARC/0xparc-intro-book/src/cq.typ

 $
 (which verifies the claimed equality).

-The process of verifing this sort of identity is quite general:
+The process of verifying this sort of identity is quite general:
 The prover sends intermediate values as needed so that the verifier can verify the claim using only pairings and linearity.
 ] <cq-pairing-verify>